anna-tran/Networks/Octoput/readme.md

 	> g++ octoput_client.cpp -o client
 	> ./client <requested_file_name>

+The client program will write the requested file in the the current directory as "new_<requested_file_name>".

 ## Configuration
 The default configuration values for the address and port of the server is 'localhost:4545'.
 To change the address and port of the server, modify the SERVER_PORT and SERVER_ADDR values in octohelper.h.